 Why is this so important?
 Imagine assembling a jigsaw puzzle without seeing the picture on each piece.
 Sounds challenging, right?
 This is where service APIs come in handy – they give context and structure, which makes it easier for developers to understand how individual services fit together within larger systems.

 This doesn’t just make life simpler for developers but also has business benefits.
-With service APIs and an API gateway for microservices, you can quickly and efficiently update or modify a well-structured application without disrupting other system parts.
+With service APIs and a microservices API gateway, you can quickly and efficiently update or modify a well-structured application without disrupting other system parts.
 It’s like replacing one piece of a Lego set rather than rebuilding everything.

 Public or open APIs